sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 This feature will detect such issue and write alerting messages into syslog.

 ## 1.1 Monitoring Mmeory Usage of Containers
 This feature is used to monitor and alert high memory usage of containers in SONiC.

-We leverage Monit system tool to detect whether the memory usage of a docker container is beyond the pre-defined threshold.
+Monit system tool is leveraged to detect whether the memory usage of a docker container is beyond the pre-defined threshold.

-We define a threshold of memory usage for each container and Monit in background will compare the current memory usage of a container with this threshold periodically.
+We define memory usage threshold for each container and Monit in background will compare the current memory usage of a container with this threshold periodically.
 If memory usage of a container is continuously beyond the threshold during the specified monitoring interval, then alerting messages will be written into syslog.

-We also add configuration options to enable this memory threshold to be configurable on demand.
+We also provide configuration options for users such that the memory threshold can be changed on demand.
-Specifically, `show` command can be issued to retrieve the threshold value of each container from `CONFIG_DB` while `config` command is implemented to configure threshold value of containers residing in `Config_DB`.
+Specifically, `show` command can be issued to retrieve the threshold value of each container from `CONFIG_DB` while `config` command is implemented to configure threshold value of containers,

 ## 1.2 Requirements